How Can an Omaha Motorcycle Accident Attorney Help?

 - Loss of consortium

-An experienced personal injury attorney will help you calculate the amount of damages that you are entitled to now and in the future.
+An experienced personal injury attorney will help you calculate the amount in damages that you are entitled to now and in the future.
 It is therefore important that you not settle with an insurance agent shortly after the accident.
 An insurance agent for the responsible party will often attempt to coerce you into signing a settlement agreement.
 However, any settlement may negate your ability to bring a claim later, and settlements will most likely only include your pressing financial needs.
-Settlements often do not factor in ongoing medical care, lost wages, and the ongoing emotional repercussions.
+Settlements often do not factor in ongoing medical care, lost wages, and ongoing emotional repercussions.

 The Knowles Law Firm | Omaha, Nebraska

-If you or a loved one have been injured in a motorcycle accident, do not hesitate to contact the attorneys at the Knowles Law Firm.
+If you or a loved one have been injured in a motorcycle accident, do not hesitate to contact the injury attorneys at the Knowles Law Firm.
 Our attorneys have years of experience in assisting our clients with motorcycle accident claims.
-We understand that this may one of the most serious injuries you have ever faced, and we want to help you every step of the way until you reach full recovery.
+We understand that this may be one of the most serious injuries you have ever faced, and we want to help you every step of the way until you reach full recovery.

 Contact our Omaha, Nebraska office today for your initial free consultation and put our experience to work for you.